davidpaps/CV/README.md

 ## Interests

 - **Rock Climbing** - My other problem solving based passion in life.
-I believe this hobby/way of life, makes me a better programmer, for rock climbing is the physical equivalent of coding - how to get past an obstacle in the smartest and most efficient way possible.
+I believe this hobby/way of life, makes me a better programmer as rock climbing is the physical equivalent of coding - how to get past an obstacle in the smartest and most efficient way possible.

 - **Travelling** - I love to explore the world, discover new cultures and ways of life, it also goes hand in hand perfectly with Rock climbing.